htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 :index:`by group<single: by group; priority>`

-By default, HTCondor does all accounting on a per-user basis, and this accounting is primarily used to compute priorities for HTCondor’s fair-share scheduling algorithms.
+By default, HTCondor does all accounting on a per-user basis, and this accounting is primarily used to compute priorities for HTCondor's fair-share scheduling algorithms.
 However, accounting can also be done on a per-group basis.
 Multiple users can all submit jobs into the same accounting group, and all jobs with the same accounting group will be